jpicek/SP2023-Capstone-Progress-Document/README.md

 # SP2023-Capstone-Progress-Document Repository README.md

 #### Description
-This is my Individual Progress Document.
+This repository is my Individual Progress Document.
 It will be updated weekly, from Week 1 through Week 15 of our 16 week class.

 **********
 ## TO DO